 After the event we started pulling everything apart, discussing how much fun it had been and how many people enjoyed it, thinking that was the end.
 But a week later I had received over 50 emails both from folks who had attended and others who had missed out, begging me to put on another event.
 The more I thought about it, the more I knew I could develop the festival, make it better, and really immerse the fans in the world of Twin Peaks.

-Over the years we have been joined by some incredible people: Sheryl Lee, Dana Ashbrook, Madchen Amick, Sherilyn Fenn, Ian Buchanan, Lenny Von Dohlen, Phoebe Augustine, Al Strobel, Kimmy Robertson, Chris Mulkey, Julee Cruise, Amy Shiels, Jake Wardle, Sean Bolger and even Catherine and Charlotte returned as they had so much fun the first time round.
-As each year passes we try and make this event more special by adding new interactive elements, broadening our audience and inviting more guests from the show to celebrate with us, and of course this year is no different.
+Over the years we have been joined by some incredible people: Sheryl Lee, Dana Ashbrook, Madchen Amick, Michael Horse, Sherilyn Fenn, Ian Buchanan, Lenny Von Dohlen, James Marshall, Phoebe Augustine, Al Strobel, Kimmy Robertson, Chris Mulkey, Julee Cruise, Amy Shiels, Jake Wardle, Sean Bolger and even Catherine and Charlotte returned as they had so much fun the first time round.
+As each year passes we try and make this event more special by adding new interactive elements, broadening our audience and inviting more guests from the show to celebrate with us.

-2017 sees the 8th annual festival and of course the return of ‘Twin Peaks’ which airs in May.
+2017 saw the 8th annual festival and of course the return of ‘Twin Peaks’ which aired in May.
 It’s so great to see the original fans plus the new generation of fans putting out so much love for the new season.
-From what we know so far it looks like it’s going to be something special indeed and we will reflect that in our 2017 festival.
+This year, 2019, we celebrate our 10th birthday with a festival to beat all festivals, and very much hope that you will be there to be a part of it.
 That, my friends, is how the Twin Peaks UK Festival was born and now we have grown to new heights having been officially licensed by CBS and Twin Peaks Productions.
 The future is looking damn fine.

 “I have no idea where this will lead us, but I have a definite feeling it will be a place both wonderful and strange.”
 Special Agent Dale Cooper